mahedley/ToDo_MEAN/README.md

 # Node Todo App

-A Node app built with MongoDB and Angular.
-For demonstration purposes and a tutorial.

-Node provides the RESTful API.
-Angular provides the frontend and accesses the API.
-MongoDB stores like a hoarder.
+This demo app is adopted from Scott's tutorial at https://scotch.io/tutorials/creating-a-single-page-todo-app-with-node-and-angular.
+The main objective for this demo is to show the following:
+1. How to deploy nodejs app to Azure
+2. Azure MongoDB service can work with existing MongoDB and driver (mongoose in this case).

 ## Requirements

 - [Node and npm](http://nodejs.org)
-- MongoDB: Make sure you have your own local or remote MongoDB database URI configured in `config/database.js`
+- MongoDB: This code is intended to use Azure MongoDB service.
+You can use your own local or remote MongoDB database URI configured in `config/database.js`

 ## Installation
 1. Clone the repository: `git clone https://github.com/harrchen/ToDo_MEAN.git`
 2. Install the application: `npm install`
 3. Place your own MongoDB URI in `config/database.js`